12th Infantry Division (Pakistan)

 12th Infantry Division is a frontline formation of the Pakistani Army, headquartered in The Murree Hills Cantonment.
 It's deployed under X Corps and it operates under the vast expanse of the LOC.
-It's Brigades are deployed all across Azad Jammu Kashmir and the Line of Control, starting from just short of the Kargil area to Tattapani.
+Its brigades are deployed all across Azad Jammu Kashmir and the Line of Control, starting from just short of the Kargil area to Tattapani.
 Its operational units total out to 6 Infantry Brigades, 1 Divisional Artillery brigade and a number of supporting units of Air Defence, Supply, Engineering, Signals and Remount & Veterinary Corps.It's the largest division of the Pakistani Army and oversees frequent skirmishes at the border.

 The Division specialises in Mountain warfare, counter-insurgency, and relief operations under extreme conditions.
 Its Area of Responsibility includes some of the most sensitive and contested sectors such as Kel, Bagh, Rawalakot and Neelum Valley.

 History

 The division was formed in 1948, from troops allocated to Pakistan from the old British Indian Army.
 It was the first division sized formation to be created by the Pakistan Army (the three prior ones, 7th (Golden Arrow), 8th and 10th infantry divisions predated Pakistan).